 Smallholder farmers gain reliable and low-cost access to quality inputs, credit, training, and market access.
 This drives increased yields and profitability, while reducing risk and attracting sustainable sources of financing and government buy-in.
 Youth are attracted to careers as agriculture entrepreneurs.

-Babban Gona seeks to reach as many smallholder farmers as rapidly as possible, and shares elements of its model with agriculture groups, government, the World Bank, among others.
+Growth and independent replication.
+Babban Gona seeks to reach as many smallholder farmers as rapidly as possible, continuously innovating its processes through technology.
+Babban Gona shares elements of its model with agriculture groups, government, the World Bank, and other DFIs.